background images

 Conclusion & Bonus Tip

-These are all possible solutions to iPhone stuck in headphone mode problem we provided for you.
+These are all possible solutions to the iPhone stuck in headphone mode problem we provided for you.
 You can try them one by one until your issue is fixed.
-If you lose some files accidently when trying to get your iPhone out of the headphone mode with the solutions above, then TunesKit iPhone Data Recovery will be a perfect tool for you to choose, as it is capable of recovering 20 types of lost data on your iOS devices including photos, videos, voice memos, safari bookmarks, notes, reminders, iMessages, etc. If you still have problems by using this methods, please be free to leave your voice below.
+If you lose some files accidentally when trying to get your iPhone out of the headphone mode with the solutions above, then TunesKit iPhone Data Recovery will be the perfect tool for you to choose, as it is capable of recovering 20 types of lost data on your iOS devices including photos, videos, voice memos, safari bookmarks, notes, reminders, iMessages, etc. If you still have problems using these methods, please feel free to leave your voice below.

 Add a review